-Use the fields below to perform an advanced search of ' archives.
+Use the fields below to perform an advanced search of The Daily Cardinal' archives.
 This will return articles, images, and multimedia relevant to your query.
 You can also try a Basic search

 815 items found for your search.
 If no results were found please broaden your search.

 Happy October folks!
 We have officially transitioned to what only the Wisconsinites call “fall,” rife with pumpkin spice lattes, a multitude of other pumpkin cliches and the countdown towards what will be my first official Halloween!
 I did not grow up dressing up in costumes to celebrate Halloween or go trick-or-treating; therefore my experience on that front is abysmally little.

 Quick, name a better rock singer than Steve Winwood.
 If you answered anyone other than Bob Seger, you’re dead wrong.

 I’ve been playing Nintendo’s new life sim, “Tomodachi Life,” since a couple weeks after its release in June.
 To summarize, the game gives the player use of the Mii creation system—the same one used to make the avatars who populate Wii Sports—to create residents in an apartment complex on a resort island.
 The game encourages you to create your friends, your family, or your favorite celebrities.
 A handful have signed on to provide their likenesses; official Wayne Brady, Zendaya and Christina Aguilera Miis are easy to find online, and a commercial displays Shaq and Shaun White Miis tasting some of the food in the game.